mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 ## LIMITATIONS:
 - This structure does not offer FAILOVER for the VMs, but as described, it only has replicas that can be activated when necessary.
+This allows for as little downtime as possible.
-- This structure does not have a DR system, that is, in the event of a disaster it can only offer replacement of VMs from the backup, this implies that it depends on the moment in which the SNAPSHOT was obtained and depending on the severity of the disaster and the frequency of exchange of copies Offline, the last operating status of the copies will be obtained.
+- This structure does not have a DR system, meaning that if a disaster occurs it can only offer replacement of backup VMs, this implies that the last operating state of the copies will be obtained depending on:
+  - Time when the last SNAPSHOT was obtained
+  - The severity of the disaster
+  - The frequency of exchanging copies Offline

+  Consequently, as much information as possible can be recovered in the event of a disaster.
+  In addition, the time to restore the operation of the systems is defined by the recovery time of the backups and the eventual adjustments that must be made in the environment of services and clients.

 - This structure does not have redundancy of the physical devices, due to the low budget that the company manages.
+This can lead to some downtime in case of breakage and depending on the device in question, it will be the duration of this time.

 <!-- Consider the audience: It's not entirely clear who your intended audience is for this document - are you writing for technical colleagues, management, or both?
 Depending on the audience, you may need to adjust your level of technical detail and explain concepts more or less thoroughly.